UnlimApps/ShoutChat/README.md

 	Authorized JavaScript origins
 	https://auth.firebase.com <- Firebase
-	http://localhost:3000 <- Nodejs running on your local machine (for testing)
+	http://localhost:3000 <- Node.js running on your local machine (for testing)

 	Authorized redirect URIs
 	https://auth.firebase.com/v2/{Your App}/auth/google/callback <- Firebase
-	http://localhost:3000/auth/google/callback <- Nodejs running on your local machine (for testing)
+	http://localhost:3000/auth/google/callback <- Node.js running on your local machine (for testing)

 Notes:
 This is not an official Google product.